fau-masters-collected-works-cgarbin/model-card-template/README.md

 > have serious impacts on people’s lives such as in health care, employment, education and law
 > enforcement.

-A main concern of model cards is _ethics_.
+One of the main concerns of model cards is _ethics_.
 As such, it emphasizes metrics across intersectional groups.
 That is, performance not only in the obvious, larger groups, such as male vs. female, but also in combinations of those groups, "male, Fitzpatrick skin type I" vs. "male, Fitzpatrick skin type V", or "female, ages 18-34" vs. "female, ages 35-50".
 Disaggregating the measures of a model before putting it